Classifying spaces and the Lascar group: Background in category theory and homotopy theory

 \subsection{Background in homotopy theory}

 We recall some basic concepts from the homotopy theory of categories which are necessary to formulate and prove Theorem \ref{thm:mainthm}.
 The discussion here will be terse and lacking in motivation.
-For a still-brief but more leisurely introduction, we refer the reader to \cite{riehl}.
-For a textbook account, see \cite{goerss_jardine}.
+For general homotopy theory there are many references available, such as \cite{hatcher}.
+For simplicial homotopy theory, we recommend \cite{riehl} or \cite{goerss_jardine}.
+For the homotopy theory of categories specifically, see \cite{quillen}.